accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Scroll through the headings by sliding your finger up or down.
 1. Check that
 	- each text structure on the screen can be reached;
-	- that each heading reached is relevant, i.e.
+	- each heading reached is relevant, i.e.
 		- the title is useful for structuring the screen;
 		- that the text contained in the title makes it possible to understand the content of the titled section.
 1. If this is the case, the criterion is validated.